sonatype-nexus-community/gonexus/README.md

 # gonexus

-Provides a go library for connecting to, and interacting with, Sonatype Nexus application such as Nexus Repository Manager and Nexus IQ Server.
+Provides a go library for connecting to, and interacting with, [Sonatype](//www.sonatype.com) Nexus applications such as Nexus Repository Manager and Nexus IQ Server.

-## Organization
+## Organization of this library
 The library is broken into two packages.
-One for each application
+One for each application.

 ### nexusrm [![GoDoc](http://godoc.org/github.com/hokiegeek/gonexus/rm?status.png)](http://godoc.org/github.com/hokiegeek/gonexus/rm)